 - Try to get up at the same time each morning

-- Be sure your bedroom is dark enough, install block out blinds, if needed
+- Be sure your bedroom is dark enough, install black out blinds, if needed

 - Use your bed only for sleep and for sex